icgc-argo/argo-docs/docs/analysis-workflows/dna-open-access-filtering.md

 ## Background

 Although in cancer research it is not thought to be possible to re-identify patients from somatic variants data as these mutations are found in the tumour not in an individual's germline genome.
-That means theoretically somatic variants do not provide identifying information and barrier-free release of somatic mutational data can occur without compromising patient privacy.
+That means somatic variants do not provide identifying information theoretically and barrier-free release of somatic variants data can occur without compromising patient privacy.

 However germline variants can be mistakenly identified as somatic ones, these are so called "gerline leaks" because: